Trauma-Informed Care and Practice (TICP)

 - TICP is a strengths-based framework that is responsive to the impact of trauma, emphasising physical, psychological, and emotional safety for both service providers and survivors; and creates opportunities for survivors to rebuild a sense of control and empowerment.

 - TICP is a practice that can be utilised to support service providers in moving from a caretaker to a collaborator role, where services represent a 'new generation' of transformed mental health and allied human services organisations and programs which serve people with histories of violence and trauma.

 When a human service program seeks to become trauma informed, every part of its organisation, management, and service delivery system is assessed and modified to ensure a basic understanding of how trauma impacts the life of an individual who is seeking services.

-Trauma informed organisations, programs, and services are based on an understanding of the particular vulnerabilities and/or triggers that trauma survivors experience (that traditional service delivery approaches may exacerbate), so that these services and programs can be more supportive, effective and avoid re-traumatisation.
+Transformational outcomes can happen when organisations, programs, and services are based on an understanding of the particular vulnerabilities and/or triggers that trauma survivors experience (that traditional service delivery approaches may exacerbate) so that these services and programs can be more supportive, effective and avoid re-traumatisation.